wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-azure-logs.rst

 log_analytics\\request\\query
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is the query we will make to the Azure Log Analytics API.
-This option is ready to use any query we can make in the Log Analytics portal.
-You can find a reference of the language used. `Reference <https://docs.microsoft.com/en-us/azure/azure-monitor/logs/get-started-queries>`_.
+This is the query made to the Azure Log Analytics API.
+This option is ready to use any query that we can make in the Log Analytics portal.
+For more information on the language, check the `Azure documentation <https://docs.microsoft.com/en-us/azure/azure-monitor/logs/get-started-queries>`_.

 +--------------------+--------------------+
 | **Default value**  | N/A                |